-The Memorial Union provides many different services to the campus and community including restaurants, campus information, ATM machines, email stations, telephones, newspapers, mailboxes, convenience store, bowling, billiards, and the OSU Bookstore.
+The Memorial Union provides many different services to the campus and community including event/meeting space, restaurants, campus information, ATM machines, email stations, telephones, newspapers, convenience store, bowling, billiards, and craft center.
+The building is also home to OSU Printing & Mailing's Xpress Stop and "Many Hands Trading" retail gift store.
 The Union is also a great place to relax, study, and meet with people.

 All levels of the Memorial Union are handicap accessible, with entrances located on the north and south sides of the building.

 The Memorial Union was dedicated on June 1, 1929 as a living memorial to "the service and inspiration of the living and the memory of our immortal dead."

 The Oregon State University Memorial Union was the first student union in the state and was built through contributions made by students and alumni.
 Ground breaking ceremonies took place on March 3, 1926 with the official dedication by Dr. J.K.
 Weatherford.
 The final design was from Lee Thomas, Portland Architect (1907 OSU alumni).
 The cornerstone was laid on June 1, 1928 and the building was open to students and public for the first time.
 Official dedication ceremonies took place a year later on alumni day.
 The building remained virtually unchanged until fall term of 1960 when the two wings were added at each end of the building for the bookstore and dining commons.